ahmedsaheed/leaflet/README.md

 - Support media like `mp3`, `iframe` and `video`
 - Displays a table of content on demand
 - Renders task list, tables and footnotes  quite nicely
-- File statistics displayed in the footer (speed-reader, word count, date).

 ## Extras
 - Leaflet is strongly inspired by [Left](https://github.com/hundredrabbits/left) and [Opus](https://github.com/pacocoursey/Opus).